December 1 REWARD OF OBEDIENCE

 Most people are cautious by nature.
 They know if you put confidence in the wrong person, they will let you down when moments get tough.
 Many times trust is earned in day to day activities.
 A Christian should likewise be careful about who they put their trust in.
 God is always trustworthy.
 The more we follow Him, the more reliable we should become.
 We don’t want to be the one to let others down.
 Are you becoming trustworthy like our Lord?

 O house of Levi, bless the Lord; You who revere the Lord, bless the Lord.

-In the athletic world, you praise those whom you respect.
+In this world, you praise those whom you respect.
 Respect and criticism do not belong together.
-It is easy to see respect when you hear how one athlete speaks of another.
+It is easy to see respect when you hear how one person speaks of another.
 Our words reveal the attitudes of our hearts.
 In the Christian realm, one should expect to hear praise for the Lord.
-Many times there are those who lack respect for the Lord; therefore, they question HIm instead of praising Him.
+Often, some lack respect for the Lord; therefore, they question Him instead of praising Him.
 One thing is sure.
 If you respect the Lord, you will praise Him.
 Is your mouth full of praise for Him?